 Côte d'Ivoire is involved in eradicating child labour, through an international and national legal framework.
-The international framework includes the African Charter on the Rights and Welfare of the Child (since February 2003), the ILO Convention no. 138 on Minimum Age (since February 2003), the ILO Convention no. 182 on the Worst Forms of Child Labour (since February 2003) and the UN Optional Protocol on the Involvement of Children in Armed Conflict (since August 2011).
+The international framework includes the African Charter on the Rights and Welfare of the Child (since February 2003), the ILO Convention no. 138 on Minimum Age (since February 2003), the ILO Convention no. 182 on the Worst Forms of Child Labour (since February 2003), the UN Optional Protocol on the Involvement of Children in Armed Conflict (since August 2011) and the Ten-Year Action Plan to Eradicate Child Labour, Forced Labour, Human Trafficking and Modern Slavery in Africa (2020-2030).
 On a national level, an inter-ministerial and a national committee are both dedicated to fighting child labour.
-Over the 2011-2019 period, three national plans have been implemented, with 8,000 children saved from human trafficking and more than 200 traffickers arrested and sent to jail.
-Achievements also include the completion by the foundation Children of Africa of a children's home in Soubré.
-The third plan, which has just been launched, aims at significantly reducing the worst forms of child labour by 2025.
+Since 2011, actions implemented and related initiatives have enabled Côte d'Ivoire to be consistently ranked in category 2 of the value scale established by the U.S. Department of State to evaluate the efforts of states worldwide.
+This category corresponds to that of States whose efforts are recognized in the fight against child labour.
+The country has thus met the ILO's criteria, in 2019, to become a "Pioneer Country" of the 8.7 SDG Alliance.
+The Government's current efforts aim at significantly reducing the worst forms of child labour by 2025.
+Côte d'Ivoire also benefits from the active support of the ILO through the "accelerating action for the elimination of child labour in supply chains in Africa" (ACCEL Africa) regional project with particular focus on specific supply chains, namely cacao, coffee, cotton and gold.
+The ACCEL Africa project is designed to accelerate action against child labour as part of of the 8.7 SDG Alliance on the elimination of child labour by 2025.